 speaker

 Analyst, Riley Securities

 Let me start off with the balance sheet.
-Given the private placement and security issue you recently completed, is that kind of how we should expect funding to go forward?
-I guess is that pricing kind of the correct pricing, at least in the current market in terms of interest rate?
+Given the private placement and security issuance, you know, recently completed.
+I mean, is that kind of how we should expect, uh, funding to go forward?
+I guess that pricing kind of the correct pricing, at least in the current market in terms of interest rate.

+speaker